TimSun18/Networking-in-Public-Cloud-Deployments/6 Security/README.md

 Log all sessions to and from SSH jump host.

 #### Solution
 Create an IAM role with permission of creating cloudwatch log groups and writing logs.
-Then create a flow log binding associating with the network interface of the Jumphost
+Then create a flow log binding associating with the network interface of the Jumphost.
 ```
 [timsun@controller 6 Security]$ ansible-playbook logging.yml